KruZira/Cool-Background/README.md

 ## How to Use this ?

-Just clone or Download this repository and host it locally on your Machine 👌
+Just clone or Download this repository and host it locally on your Machine 👌 And don't forget to leave a star ⭐ on the page ❤️

 [![MIT](https://img.shields.io/packagist/l/doctrine/orm.svg)](https://github.com/Manisso/Crips/blob/master/LICENSE)